osamaqarem/drag-select/README.md

 - Works with typical scrollable views - [`ScrollView`](https://reactnative.dev/docs/scrollview), [`FlatList`](https://reactnative.dev/docs/flatlist), [`FlashList`](https://shopify.github.io/flash-list/) etc.

 > [!IMPORTANT]
 > This package is in public alpha.
-Breaking changes may occur in any release until v1.0.0
 >
 > <strong>Feedback needed</strong><br/>
-> If something is not working as expected or your use case is [not supported](#currently-not-supported), let me know by submitting an issue.
-Please check the issues tab for similar feedback before creating a new issue.
+> If something is not working as it's supposed to, let me know by submitting an issue.
+I'm finalizing the initial API and on the lookout for edge cases before releasing v1.0.0

 ## Table of Contents